Last updated on January 2, 2023

 His wife edged over to Emma.
 “There’s no need to traumatize her,” and she redirected Emma’s attention elsewhere.

 Kate was right.
 Jace had performed the bludgeoning act so often that he didn’t even think about it.
 After throwing the unconscious fish into the ice cooler, the survivalist steered his new Stealth 210 aluminum crappie boat to the dock on Lake Istokpoga.
-After a successful day fishing, he remembered how he looked forward to eating crappie for the next week.
+After a successful day fishing, he remembered, before everything changed, how he looked forward to eating crappie for the next week.
 Nostalgia swept over him.
 That seemed so insignificant now.

 As Emma grew up, Jace made sure she had a survivalist mentality.
 “You never know what the future holds,” he would say.
 “Better be prepared for anything.”